 The five types of retainers commonly available are:

-Both aligners and traditional braces come with a level of initial discomfort.
-But you’ll be happy to know that:
+Both aligners and traditional braces come with a level of initial discomfort but you’ll be happy to know that:

 Read: When is the pain from Invisalign a concern?

 If you think your teeth need some fixing, or simply want a more beautiful smile without going through metal braces, we highly recommend Invisalign.
-Contact us today to begin your Invisalign journey.
+Contact us today to begin your entire Invisalign journey.